waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. General Mechanics
 - **Poison Damage:** Poisoned Pokémon in the party lose 1 HP every four steps taken outside of battle.
-- **Fainted Pokémon can use HMs:** Confirmed that a fainted Pokémon can be selected to use a field move like Strength.
+- **Fainted Pokémon can use HMs:** A fainted Pokémon can be selected to use a field move like Strength.
 - **Pikachu Interaction:** When moving onto a tile occupied by Pikachu, the player and Pikachu appear to swap positions.
 The first button press turns to face, the second moves.
 - **Dig Field Move:** Can be used to escape caves, acting as an Escape Rope.
 - **Surf Mechanic:** To use Surf, the player must be standing on a tile adjacent to the water AND be facing the water tile.